An object file's section header table lets one

 Two members in the section header,

-sh_link
+sh_link and sh_info,

 hold special information, depending on section type.

-and sh_info
+sh_link and sh_info Interpretation

 sh_type |